kajackdfw/eeu_components/README.md

 ## Updates

- 0. 10/09/2015 | Option pre-selected for laravel-double-select when the id value is initially provided. ( 615 Lines )
+ 0. 10/09/2015 | Option selected for double-select when the id value is initially provided.
+(634 Lines)
  0. 10/08/2015 | Created a demo page for web component issue 182
  9. 10/07/2015 | Made larapoly-double-select 100% dynamic. ( 580 lines in larapoly.html )
  8. 10/06/2015 | Removed all inline style code.